-Before you lies the torah scroll from the town of Kostelec nad orlici, a small town east of Prague, in the Czech Republic.
+The Los Angeles Museum of the Holocaust is the steward of an antique torah scroll from the town of Kostelec nad Orlici-- a town east of Prague, in the Czech Republic.
 The scroll was inscribed in 1830.
 None of the people who used it could ever imagine it would play two important historical roles: together with other objects from Bohemia and Moravia, it helps disprove the myth that the Nazis preserved Jewish objects in order to create a museum of them once they had obliterated Jewish people from the Earth.
 And it stands as an example of the efforts individuals made to save their heritage even when they could not save themselves.

 Although the Nazi regime intended to create the 'Museum of the Extinct Race', they never attempted to salvage the thousands of scrolls from Bohemia and Moravia that some people think they salvaged.
 On the contrary, a group of Prague Jews recovered thousands of Jewish religious texts and ritual objects in an unprecedented effort.

 These people recognized the Nazis would likely loot and desecrate many religious objects of great historical value.
 They developed a plan to persuade the Nazis to allow them to collect and transfer the contents of the deserted provincial synagogues and congregations to the Jewish central museum in Prague.
 There was perhaps no better location in Central Europe to execute the plan.
 The first Jewish Museum in Prague was founded in 1906.
 When the Germans occupied Prague in March 1939, the Museum held 800 objects in its collection.
 For whatever reason, the Nazis accepted the Jewish plan.